grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 This connects directly to the Prometheus instance running in the Docker container.

-## Reload the Configuration
+## Reload the configuration

-Copy your local `config.alloy` file into the default configuration file location, which depends on your OS.
+Copy your local `config.alloy` file into the default configuration file location.

 {{< code >}}